 Progress support process (PSP)

-As part of the normal supervisory process, your supervisors will provide feedback on your work and discuss any concerns they have about your academic progress.
+Your supervisors have a crucial role in supporting you through your research degree, and will offer guidance on your research and progress during your regular supervision meetings.
+As part of the normal supervisory process, your supervisors will provide feedback on your work and discuss any concerns they may have about your academic progress.
 Appropriate academic support, milestones and clear expectations should be agreed as part of the supervisory meetings.

 Any issues that impact your progress or engagement should be addressed at the time they arise, so that you can be supported as needed.
-Delays can turn relatively simple challenges into much more complex ones and can prevent you from getting crucial and timely advice and help.
+Delays can turn relatively simple challenges into much more complex ones and can prevent you from getting crucial and timely assistance.

-Graduate Schools and other specialist support and wellbeing services around the University can help support you through a range of situations.
+Graduate Schools and other specialist support and wellbeing services around the University can help you with a range of situations.
 Information about these services can be found on the Support and wellbeing page of the For Students website.
 If you encounter unforeseen difficulties during your study you may wish to apply for a period of authorised absence, suspension or extension of study.
-The Taking time out from your research page on the For Students website has more information and guidance on these options.
+The If your research is disrupted pages on the For Students website provides more information on these options.
 The Director of Postgraduate Research Studies and Graduate School can advise on what action may be needed and co-ordinate with other services to ensure the correct support is put in place (including support from Disability Services and Student Counselling and Wellbeing).

 Stage A: PSP support meeting